 Both the dehydrated and the slow oven method are best because they preserve the max nutrition in the kale chips due to being cooked at a lower temperature.

 For whatever reason (& I’ve tried 4 times now) I can NEVER seem to not burn oven kale chips via the oven method.
 I highly recommend you use wax paper on the tray instead of directly on the pan as it helps to reduce burning.

-The Excalibur offers far better heat distribution and you can preserve a ton of food throughout the growing season.
+The Excalibur food dehydrator offers far better heat distribution and you can preserve a ton of food throughout the growing season.